Thursday, 18 May 2023

 Psychoanalysis

-A young lady Assistant professor of physics, working in a women’s college functioning under one Christian Charitable Organisation, staying in YWCA hostel was introduced to Kashi a couple of times by one of his friends.
-She was very beautiful lady.
+A young lady assistant professor of physics, working in a women’s college functioning under one Christian charitable organization, staying in a YWCA hostel, was introduced to Kashi a couple of times by one of his friends.
+She was a very beautiful lady.
 But it was unfortunate that she had become a widow along with a child and hadn’t even completed two years of her widowhood.
 He wrote her a letter addressed to her hostel seeking her acceptance to marry him.
 He wrote four letters.
-Last two letters were sent through registered post.
-All those four letters were opened, read by the hostel warden.
+The last two letters were sent through registered post.
+All those four letters were opened and read by the hostel warden.
 Kashi’s friend caught him on the street and slapped him with English abuses.
 He threatened Kashi that he would drag him to the lady’s elder brother if he didn’t mend his ways and further told that the lady had been crying incessantly for three days in the hostel.
 After one month of this incident, Kashi went to her hostel and expressed his sincere regrets for his action.
-Those moments of intimidating her, followed by his going to the hostel to ask for her forgiveness were flowing in his blood like an unbreakable bubble and it was the real tragedy of his life, he said.
+Those moments of intimidating her, followed by his going to the hostel to ask for her forgiveness, were flowing in his blood like an unbreakable bubble, and it was the real tragedy of his life, he said.

-Kashi’s readiness of his heart to sink into tragic mode of existence in a matter of seconds especially when it came to women, had not yet changed, I thought.
+Kashi’s readiness of his heart to sink into tragic mode of existence in a matter of seconds, especially when it came to women, had not yet changed, I thought.
 This romantic view of life is being looked down upon even now.
 I could understand through his talk that he had changed a lot in other matters.
-Once he told: Even after getting what one wanted, something would remain unfulfilled.
-If you feel the agony that fills in that space, you would understand what exactly the nature of one’s desire is- he uttered these words in different context while talking about something else.
+Once he told me, Even after getting what one wanted, something would remain unfulfilled.
+If you feel the agony that fills in that space, you would understand what exactly the nature of one’s desire is—he uttered these words in a different context while talking about something else.

-He told that he went to Tirupathi along with his friend for fun.
-Just for the sake giving his friend ‘company’, he also got his head tonsured.
-With the same vein of giving him company, he accompanied him to different temples and met a Yogi called Ramsurat Kumar in Tiruvannamalai.
-He considered the yogi’s words, “the way you knocked at my door was pretty intolerable” spoken at last without anger while sending him back, as the message of his blessing.
-He further believed that his words carried a profound meaning in it.
+He said that he went to Tirupathi along with his friend for fun.
+Just for the sake of giving his friend ‘company,’ he also got his head tonsured.
+In the same vein of giving him company, he accompanied him to different temples and met a Yogi called Ramsurat Kumar in Tiruvannamalai.
+He considered the yogi’s words, “The way you knocked at my door was pretty intolerable,” spoken at last without anger while sending him back, as the message of his blessing.
+He further believed that his words carried a profound meaning in them.

 I asked him about his father as I lit another cigarette.
-He said, “No problem”.
-I was watching him using this phrase, “No problem” frequently for every query.
-As I asked him the question, he smiled again and repeated it, “No problem”.
+He said, “No problem.”
+I was watching him use this phrase, “No problem,” frequently for every query.
+As I asked him the question, he smiled again and repeated it, “No problem.”
 I grew repugnant and annoyed at this sentence.
-Since he had been able to discover a sense of freedom and an enormous desire void of any exigency while doing the things for the sake of doing it, he could find every task he performs giving him profound happiness, he said.
+Since he had been able to discover a sense of freedom and an enormous desire void of any exigency while doing the things for the sake of doing it, he could find every task he performed giving him profound happiness, he said.
 I remained silent for a minute.
 I had seen his tongue losing its elegance and finding it difficult to raise while talking.
-The difficulties I had faced before I could complete all my responsibilities towards my sisters came over my mind as a singular thought, flashed like a lightening- Like a lizard chasing a fly, my thoughts too ran faster.
-As it ran faster, the tip of lizard’s tail was cut off and fell into my thoughts.
+The difficulties I had faced before I could complete all my responsibilities towards my sisters came over my mind as a singular thought, flashing like a lightning bolt.
+Like a lizard chasing a fly, my thoughts too ran faster.
+As it ran faster, the tip of the lizard’s tail was cut off and fell into my thoughts.
 Kashi asked me, “Busy in deep thoughts?”
-“No problem” I said.
+“No problem,” I said.

-Amidst laughter, he asked me in loud voice suddenly, “Let me suppose I give you hundred mosquito coils.
-Each coil contains two rolls in it sticking to each other and I ask you to segregate them.
+Amidst laughter, he asked me in a loud voice suddenly, “Let me suppose I give you a hundred mosquito coils.
+Each coil contains two rolls in it sticking to each other, and I ask you to segregate them.
 Will you have the patience to do it?”

 I remained silent for a minute this time too.